Map all locationsAll The Holidays in Philadelphia

 Sunday, January 1, 2017View More

-An annual tradition, the SugarHouse Casino Mummers Parade features 10,000 men and women dressed in colorfully lavish costumes as they twirl, sashay, pirouette and strut up one of the city’s main streets.
-An unforgettably wild ritual, the parade and subsequent performances are all family-friendly and fun for everyone.
+An annual tradition, the SugarHouse Casino Mummers Parade features more than 10,000 men and women dressed in colorfully lavish costumes as they twirl, sashay, pirouette and strut up one of the city’s main streets.
+An unforgettably wild ritual, the parade and subsequent performances are always entertaining.

 Three months of ice skating right next to City Hall

 Through February 26, 2017View More

 Dilworth Park is the place to be this holiday season, with the return of the Rothman institute Ice Skating Rink, the Rothman Cabin and a new wintergarden.

 Step back into the past for the holidays

 Take a step back in time for a Victorian Christmas celebration at historic Pennypacker Mills, the 18th-century mansion used by General George Washington as temporary headquarters during the Revolutionary War.